Ali Ahsan Mohammad Mojaheed

-Ali Ahsan Mohammad Mojaheed (আলী আহসান মুহাম্মদ মুজাহিদ; 23 June 1948 – 22 November 2015) was a Bangladeshi politician and war criminal who served as a Member of Parliament and as the Minister of Social Welfare from 2001 to 2006.
-He was sentenced to death after trial in 2015 after accusations of war crimes which were allegedly committed during the Bangladesh War of Independence in 1971.
+Ali Ahsan Mohammad Mojaheed (Note: আলী আহসান মুহাম্মদ মুজাহিদ) (23 June 1948 – 22 November 2015) was a Bangladeshi politician and convicted war criminal who served as a Member of Parliament and as the Minister of Social Welfare from 2001 to 2006.

-He was accused of being second in command of Al-Badr paramilitary force in 1971, which committed war crimes at that time.
-On 17 July 2013, he was found guilty of genocide, of conspiracy in the mass killings of Bengali intellectuals, and of abduction, all during the 1971 War of Liberation, by the International Crimes Tribunal-2 and sentenced to death for two of the seven charges brought against him.
+He was found to have been second in command of the Al-Badr paramilitary force in 1971, which committed war crimes during the Bangladesh Liberation War.
+On 17 July 2013, he was found guilty of genocide, conspiracy in the mass killings of Bengali intellectuals, and abduction by the International Crimes Tribunal-2 and sentenced to death for two of the seven charges brought against him.

 The High Court rejected his review petition on 18 November 2015.
 He was hanged on 22 November 2015.
-Until his death, he was the Secretary General of an Islamic far-right party, Bangladesh Jamaat-e-Islami.
+Until his death, he was the Secretary General of far-right Islamist party, Bangladesh Jamaat-e-Islami.

 Early life

-Mojaheed was born in 1948 in Faridpur district.
-His father, Mohammad Ali, an Islamic scholar, was a member of the East Pakistan Central Peace Committee During the Independence War with alleged involvement in crimes against humanity.
-After the formation of Bangladesh, he was acquitted by Sheikh Mujibur Rahman from trials on request of local Awami League leaders.
+Mojaheed was born in 1948 in Faridpur District.
+His father, Mohammad Ali, an Islamic scholar, was a member of the East Pakistan Central Peace Committee during the Liberation War with involvement in crimes against humanity.
+After the independence of Bangladesh, he was acquitted by Sheikh Mujibur Rahman from trials on request of local Awami League leaders.
 After completing schooling from Faridpur, Mojaheed took admission to the Dhaka University in 1970.